 If you are considering going for Student Exchange Programme (SEP) in Year 3, click here for more information.

 20 - 24 weeks industrial attachment - usually scheduled in Year 3 (either semester 1, or semester 2) - is compulsory for students from AY2014 - AY2020 intakes.
 Click here for more information.

 Please note the following, if applicable:

-'A' level students without 'A' level Physics or equivalent are required to take two bridging modules, PC1221 and PC1222, in Semester 1.
-Please email Mr Low Mun Bak (email@example.com) to highlight this (no 'A' level Physics or equivalent) so that both modules may be pre-allocated early.
+- A' level students without 'A' level Physics or equivalent are required to take a bridging module PC1201, in Semester 1.
+Please email Mr Low Mun Bak (email@example.com) to highlight this (no 'A' level Physics or equivalent) so that the module may be pre-allocated early.